1852–53 United States House of Representatives elections

-The 1852–53 United States House of Representatives elections were held on various dates in various states between August 2, 1852, and November 8, 1853.
-Each state set its own date for its elections to the House of Representatives before the first session of the 33rd United States Congress convened on December 5, 1853.
-The size of the House increased to 234 seats following the congressional reapportionment based on the 1850 United States census.
+States held the 1852–53 United States House of Representatives elections between August 2, 1852, and November 8, 1853.
+Each state set a date for its elections to the House of Representatives before the first session of the 33rd United States Congress convened on December 5, 1853.

-Democrats increased their House majority while electing national compromise candidate Franklin Pierce, a Northerner favorable to Southern interests, to the Presidency.
-Effects of the Compromise of 1850 temporarily had reduced sectional tensions, and both major parties, Democrats and Whigs, unified around the 1852 presidential campaign, with Whig unity more tenuous.
-Two small parties, the Union and Southern Rights parties, collapsed before this election, while the Free Soil Party, opposing slavery in the Western territories, retained four seats.
+The Democrats increased their House majority, while the Whigs underperformed.
+Effects of the Compromise of 1850 temporarily reduced sectional tensions.
+Both major parties aimed to unify around the 1852 Presidential campaign, but only the Democrats succeeded, electing compromise candidate Franklin Pierce, a Northerner favorable to Southern interests, to the Presidency.

+Two small parties, the Union and Southern Rights parties, collapsed, while the Free Soil Party, opposing slavery in the Western territories, retained four seats.
 One Independent, Caleb Lyon, was elected from New York.

 Election summaries

 Following the 1850 census, the House was reapportioned.
-In the initial apportionment bill, the number of seats was unchanged at 233, but later one seat was added to California's delegation, increasing the total apportionment to 234, due to returns from California being determined to be incomplete.
+In the initial apportionment bill, the number of seats was unchanged, but later one seat was added to California's delegation, increasing the size of the House to 234 seats.